 Q7: How does lunchtime work when participating in supervised access with my child(ren)?

 A: The center does not have a lunch room for parents participating in supervised access.
 You may however, bring in meals from home or order foods delivered to share with your child(ren).
 We ask that you respect any special requests (from the other parent) that may pertain to the child’s dietary consumption.
 You are responsible for the clean-up.
 CRC does not store or hold onto any food items.

 Q8: When is it okay to bring a relative to the center for supervised access?

-A: Only those persons identified by the court order are allowed to accompany a parent during supervised access.
-However, in certain instances the center director may allow a relative to participate if the Court has not forbidden such access and the other parent has given their permission.
+A: Only those persons identified by the court order are allowed on the premises and to accompany a parent during supervised access.
+However, in certain instances the center director may allow a relative to participate (Family Day), if the Court has not forbidden such access and the other parent has given their permission.
 Certain allowances can be made.
 Ask the Center Director in advance.

 A: We encourage parents to bring toys and personal items to share with your child during the visitation.
 There are toys and games available for your child(ren)’s use at the Center.
-Be sure however, to take the item with you after the session unless you have the other parent’s agreement to allow the child(ren) to bring the item home with them.
+Be sure however, to take the item with you after the session unless you are allowing the child(ren) to bring the item home with them.
 Except for certified service animals, pets (whether caged or leashed) are not allowed in the center.